AlexanderPayanoMiranda/course-management-api/README.md

 ### v1: Basic Functionality

-The current version of the API (v1) includes the basic functionality as described above, such as creating, searching, and deleting courses, along with validation to prevent duplicate entries and ensure correct course number formatting.
+The old version of the API (v1) includes the basic functionality as described above, such as creating, searching, and deleting courses, along with validation to prevent duplicate entries and ensure correct course number formatting.

+### v2: Enhanced Functionality

+The current version of the API (v2) introduces several enhancements over v1, including:

+* Pagination support for fetching courses.
+* An endpoint to update existing courses.
+* Improved validation and response codes (e.g., returning 201 Created on successful creation).
+* Maintenance of backward compatibility with v1 endpoints.

-### v2: Future Upgrades
+### Future Upgrades (v3)

-In future versions (v2 and beyond), it is likely to introduce more advanced features.
-Potential upgrades could include:
+In future versions (v3 and beyond), potential upgrades could include:

-* **Advanced Search Capabilities**: Enhance the search functionality to include filtering by multiple criteria such as subject, course number, etc.
+* Advanced Search Capabilities: Enhance the search functionality to include filtering by multiple criteria, such as course number, credits, instructor, or semester.
-* **Additional Fields**: Add more fields to the Course model, such as `credits`, `instructor`, or `semester`.
-* **Improved Validation**: Include more complex validation rules, such as ensuring that certain fields are unique or meet specific criteria.
-* **Batch Operations**: Allow batch creation or deletion of courses to improve efficiency.
+* Batch Operations: Support for batch creation, updating, or deletion of courses to improve efficiency.
+* Role-based Access Control (RBAC): Introduce user authentication and authorization, allowing different user roles to have varying levels of access and permissions.
+* Asynchronous Operations: Optimize performance by introducing asynchronous database operations, especially for handling large datasets.
+* Versioning Improvements: Continue improving API versioning strategies to ensure smooth transitions and backward compatibility.

-These features would be introduced under the `/v2/` endpoint, while maintaining backward compatibility with the `/v1/` endpoint.
+These features would likely be introduced under the /v3/ endpoint, ensuring that the system remains robust and scalable while maintaining compatibility with earlier versions.